 That is what the purpose of moving the pot on and off of the heat in the tutorial is about - to let whichever mixture you are using either thicken or loosen up.
 Taking it off the burner will allow it to set a bit, if you need it to thicken slightly while putting it back on - such as if your marshmallow mixture gets too thick to spread.

 Keep in mind that depending on the brand of cake mix used, one might find this cake with the added ingredients to be sweet.
-I used Betty Crocker brand here and don't recall it being too overly sweet, but generally speaking, I do find most cake mixes too sweet for my personal taste.
+My preferred brand is Duncan Hines, but I used Betty Crocker brand here because it was on sale and don't recall it being too overly sweet, but generally speaking, I do find most cake mixes too sweet for my personal taste.
 You can of course do a homemade cake from scratch instead of using a mix.

 Posted by Mary on February 21, 2009Images and Full Post Content including Recipe ©Deep South Dish.
-Sharing links is welcomed and encouraged, but please do not repost or republish elsewhere such as other blogs, websites, or forums without explicit prior permission.
+Recipes are offered for your own personal use only and while pinning and sharing links is welcomed and encouraged, please do not copy and paste to repost or republish elsewhere such as other Facebook pages, blogs, websites, or forums without explicit prior permission.
 All rights reserved.

 Material Disclosure: Unless otherwise noted, you should assume that post links to the providers of goods and services mentioned, establish an affiliate relationship and/or other material connection and that I may be compensated when you purchase from a provider.
 You are never under any obligation to purchase anything when using my recipes and you should always perform due diligence before buying goods or services from anyone via the Internet or offline..